trustoverip/spec-up-t-website/docs/general/installation.md

 npx create-spec-up-t
 ```

-If you omit `my-spec-up-t-website`, a default directory name, namely `spec-up-t-starterpack,` is used.
+If you omit `my-spec-up-t-website`, a default directory name, namely `spec-up-t-boilerplate,` is used.

 Sometimes, you want to force the latest version to be installed.
 Then you can do the following: